Al-Musrati: Beşiktaş

-On 9 February 2024, Al-Musrati joined Turkish Süper Lig club Beşiktaş on loan from Braga until the end of the 2023–24 season, in exchange for a €1 million loan fee, with a subsequent mandatory buy-clause of €11 million (conditional on performance), which could rise to €13.5 million with add-ons.
+On 9 February 2024, Al-Musrati joined Süper Lig club Beşiktaş on loan from Braga until the end of the 2023–24 season, in exchange for a €1 million loan fee, with a subsequent mandatory buy-clause of €11 million (conditional on performance), which could rise to €13.5 million with add-ons.

 On 13 February 2024, the club officially announced that they used mandatory buy-clause of €11 million and Al-Musrati completed a permanent transfer to Beşiktaş.
 Al-Musrati thus became the most expensive transfer in Beşiktaş history.
 Later that year, on 23 May, he scored his first goal for the club in the fourth minute of stoppage time in the Turkish Cup final, securing the winning goal in a 3–2 victory over Trabzonspor.

 Loan to Monaco

-On 3 February 2025, Monaco announced the transfer of Musrati on loan from Beşiktaş until the end of the season, with a purchase option.
+On 3 February 2025, Monaco announced the transfer of Al-Musrati on loan from Beşiktaş until the end of the season, with a purchase option.

 On 7 February 2025, he played his first game with the club, a 1–4 Ligue 1 defeat against Paris Saint-Germain, becoming the first Libyan to play in Ligue 1.

-On 3 May 2025, he scored Monaco’s second goal in a 3-1 win against Saint-Étienne, becoming the first ever Libyan to score in Ligue 1.
+On 3 May 2025, he scored Monaco’s second goal in a 3–1 win against Saint-Étienne, becoming the first ever Libyan to score in Ligue 1.

 However, he was severely injured during the game, and it was his last appearance for Monaco.

 On 19 May 2025, Monaco announced that they would not purchase Al-Musrati, and that he would return to Beşiktaş.

+Upon his return from loan, Al-Musrati's contract with Beşiktaş was mutually terminated on 30 August 2026.

 Loan to Hellas Verona

 On 29 August 2025, Serie A club Hellas Verona announced that they had signed Al-Musrati on a season-long loan with an option to buy.

-Two days later, on 31 August 2025, he played his first game with Hellas Verona, a 0-4 defeat against Lazio in Serie A.
+Two days later, on 31 August 2025, he played his first game with Hellas Verona, a 0–4 defeat against Lazio in Serie A.